GeekHaven/Saarani-backend/README.md

-# Saarani-backend
+# Caliiita-backend

-The backend for common schedule app of IIITA, Saarani
+The backend for common schedule app of IIITA, Caliiita

 ### Installation